Fergus-Lai/portfolio-backend/src/data/ContempoPartTime.md

 ## Description

-Continue development on internal tooling developed during my internship
+Continued development on internal tooling developed during my internship

-Extending the software to be deployed to 11 teams.
+Extended the software to be deployed to 11 teams.

-Developed internal tooling to compare the form and photo of 2 version of a PDF
+Designed and Developed internal tooling to compare the form and photo of 2 version of a PDF